B-Kiraly/Benndots-HGengine-ROMhack/README.md

 -Full Heals are slightly cheaper
 -X items (the stat boosters) are cheaper
 -Eviolite has been made more expensive for purchase ($1000)

-### Party Requirements (Partially implemented)

-There are several more evolution requirements that involve having the right Pokemon in your party upon level up.

-Along with the classic example of Mantine & Remoraid, now added to the list is Koffing (Koffing), Diglett (Diglett), Magnemite (Magnemite), Cubone (Kangaskhan), Slowpoke (Shellder).

-In the future, I'd like to figure out how to make more than 1 Pokemon requirements as an evo method (ex: Requiring 2 magnemites in party in order to evolve)

 ## Where to find my edits